SERVIR-Amazonia/barbados-training/flood-mapping-gee-1/introduction.md

 ## Objectives
-1. Understand the general process for filtering image collections, creating composites and indices, and training a classification model using collected data.
+1. Understand the general land cover modeling workflow
-2. Adapt the provided workflow for a different area of interest and time period
+2. Be able to adapt the provided workflow for a different area of interest and time period
-3. Experiment with different ways to improve accuracy of your classification
+3. Experiment with different ways to improve accuracy of your classification, including different model inputs, training data improvement, etc.